Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 Paul was not anti-woman.
 He valued the female ministers in the early church.
 He said they could teach and prophesy, and he praised them by name in his letters.

 In his first letter to Timothy, Paul did not prohibit all women from being church leaders.
 Instead, he disqualified only domineering women, just as he banned angry men.
-Both traits evidence spiritual immaturity.

-Paul assigned worship roles to men to ensure their active participation in church, not to denigrate women.
-Adam failed Eve through his passivity.
-Paul did not want men likewise to fail the church.
+Paul assigned men worship roles to ensure their active participation in church, not to denigrate women.

 Only males should lead the church because Jesus chose twelve men to be his first disciples.